-Below are the five programs that will receive unrated reviews:
+Below are the seven programs that will receive unrated reviews:

 Yes, the title of this post is a mouthful.
 For years now, I have kept an updated list of the departmental rankings that U.S. News publishes so that I can add them to the biannual profiles I do of honors programs.
 When the 2020 rankings came out, I wanted to see whether there was any clear relationship between the departmental scores and the academic reputation scores.
 Then I compared the latest reputation scores with those published in 2015 to see how much had changed.
 Finally, the table below also includes changes in university rankings and the most recent rankings for social mobility.